matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

    `user_hangup`.
  * `user_media_failed`: The client was unable to start capturing media in such a way as it is unable to continue the call.
+ * `user_busy`: The user is busy.
+Note that this exists primarily for bridging to other networks such as the PSTN.
+A Matrix client that receives a call whilst already in a call would not generally reject the new call unless the user had specifically chosen to do so.
  * `unknown_error`: Some other failure occurred that meant the client was unable to continue the call rather than the user choosing to end it.